Andy Murray: What's next for the two-time Wimbledon champion? When can you see him on Sky Sports Tennis?

-Andy Murray is back in action against Denis Shapovalov at the Dubai Duty Free Tennis Championships on Monday not before 12pm UK time ; watch over 80 tournaments a year, including the US Open, exclusively live on Sky Sports Tennis
+Andy Murray is back in action at Indian Wells and Miami for the 'Sunshine Double' in March; watch over 80 tournaments a year, including the US Open, exclusively live on Sky Sports Tennis

-Murray has repeatedly said he is not about to retire after a horror run of form, but the fierce competitor inside him will not be able to put up with too many more defeats like that against 18-year-old Czech Jakub Mensik - at one point he appeared to shout to his team: "This game is not for me any more".

-Murray, whose first-round win over Alexandre Muller was his first victory since October, was beaten in a gruelling encounter which lasted over three hours last week.
+After producing his best win for several months in the first round by seeing off Denis Shapovalov, the Scot talked about trying to do his best "these last few months", but then hinted he would like to keep going until at least this summer's Olympics.

+While Wimbledon appears the most logical venue for Murray to call time on his glittering career, he is tempted by another crack at the Olympics in Paris this summer.

-The Scot will consider Mensik an opponent he should not be losing to, especially has he had already won eight games on the ATP Tour by the time the Czech was born, so what's next for Murray and when can we expect to see him on Sky Sports Tennis?
+Murray is the only tennis player to have won back-to-back singles gold medals, in London and Rio, so what's next for Murray and when can we expect to see him on Sky Sports Tennis?

-The 36-year-old, who is playing with a metal hip, has faced questions about his future but he replied last week by saying: "I can do whatever I want.
+The 36-year-old, who is playing with a metal hip, confirmed he is set to retire this summer, saying: "I'm likely not going to play past this summer.

-"I don't have to do what fans or journalists or anyone is telling me to do.

-"I'm qualifying for all of these tournaments on my right, on my ranking from the matches I've won.
-I want to keep playing just now.
-I'm not going to stop."
+"I get asked about it after every single match that I play, every single tournament that I play.
+I'm bored of the question, to be honest.

+"I'm not going to talk more about that between now and whenever the time comes for me to stop.
+But, yes, I don't plan on playing much past this summer."

-Having now slipped 16 spots to 66th in the ATP live rankings, but given there is a 96-man draw at many of the Masters 1000 events, the Brit will be fine for a direct entry for now.
+Having now slipped 17 spots to 67th in the ATP live rankings, but given there is a 96-man draw at many of the Masters 1000 events, the Brit will be fine for a direct entry for now and he could seek a spot in the Olympics draw as a previous champion.

-Murray's name is among the field at the ATP 500 tournament held from February 26 - March 2.

-The 2017 champion will open his campaign against Denis Shapovalov, who has used his protected ranking to get into the main draw.

-Two-time Olympic champion Murray will make his 16th appearance in Tennis Paradise and he will be joined by five-time winner Novak Djokovic, reigning champion Carlos Alcaraz, three-time champion Rafael Nadal, Jannik Sinner and Medvedev.
+Murray will make his 16th appearance in Tennis Paradise and he will be joined by five-time winner Novak Djokovic, reigning champion Carlos Alcaraz, three-time champion Rafael Nadal, Jannik Sinner and Daniil Medvedev.

 The players then head to the Miami Open at Hard Rock Stadium - home of the NFL's Miami Dolphins - from March 20-31.